GSA/idmanagement.gov/_arch/architecture.md

 There are four main government-wide initiatives to help agencies implement and manage an Agency ICAM program and technology.

-  1. **Planning and Configuration Guidance** The FICAM Architecture and accompanying [playbooks]({{site.baseurl}}/playbooks/) provide an overall guide for meeting federal ICAM requirements in an efficient and secure way.
+  1. **Planning and Configuration Guidance** The FICAM Architecture and accompanying [playbooks]({{site.baseurl}}/playbooks/){:rel="noopener noreferrer"}{:class="usa-link"} provide an overall guide for meeting federal ICAM requirements in an efficient and secure way.
 It focuses on enterprise identity processes, practices, policies, and information security disciplines.
 Playbooks offer stakeholders overarching strategies and tactical approaches for implementing technical FICAM topics.
-  2. [Interagency Forum and Subcommittee]({{site.baseurl}}/ficam/#icam-governance-bodies): The Federal Chief Information Security Officer (CISO) Council is a primary resource for identity management, secure access, authentication, authorization, credentials, privileges, and access lifecycle management.
+  2. [Interagency Forum and Subcommittee]({{site.baseurl}}/ficam/#icam-governance-bodies){:rel="noopener noreferrer"}{:class="usa-link"}: The Federal Chief Information Security Officer (CISO) Council is a primary resource for identity management, secure access, authentication, authorization, credentials, privileges, and access lifecycle management.
 The ICAM Subcommittee aligns identity management activities of the federal government and supports collaborative government-wide efforts.
-  3. [Approved Products Lists (APL)]({{site.baseurl}}/fips201/): The Federal Information Processing Standard 201 (FIPS 201) Evaluation Program not only tests commercial products for use in Personal Identity Verification (PIV) credentialing systems, physical access control systems (PACS), and public key infrastructures but also publish APLs.
+  3. [Approved Products Lists (APL)]({{site.baseurl}}/fips201/){:rel="noopener noreferrer"}{:class="usa-link"}: The Federal Information Processing Standard 201 (FIPS 201) Evaluation Program not only tests commercial products for use in Personal Identity Verification (PIV) credentialing systems, physical access control systems (PACS), and public key infrastructures but also publish APLs.
 Federal acquisition professionals rely on these APLs to purchase commercial products that fully comply with federal ICAM mandates.
-  4. [Federal Public Key Infrastructure (PKI)]({{site.baseurl}}/university/fpki/): The Federal PKI is a network of certification authorities (CAs) that issue PIV credentials and person identity certificates; PIV-Interoperable credentials and person identity certificates; and other person identity certificates.
+  4. [Federal Public Key Infrastructure (PKI)]({{site.baseurl}}/university/fpki/){:rel="noopener noreferrer"}{:class="usa-link"}: The Federal PKI is a network of certification authorities (CAs) that issue PIV credentials and person identity certificates; PIV-Interoperable credentials and person identity certificates; and other person identity certificates.
 CA-issued digital certificates, which employ cryptography, close security gaps in user identification and authentication, encryption of sensitive data, and data integrity.

 ## What Is the History of the FICAM Architecture?
 The FICAM Architecture was created in 2009 to provide a common ICAM segment architecture for federal agencies.
 The FICAM Architecture was the primary foundation of what later became the _FICAM Roadmap and Implementation Plan_, enhanced with complementary implementation sections.